 The capital city of Greece is Athens.
 Approximately 11 million Greeks live here.
 The official language of Greece is Greek.
 The majority of the population practices Greek Orthodox Christianity.

-My dad and I visited Greece together, starting out at the historic Acropolis in Athens, which are ruins of 5th century B.C. temples.
+My dad and I visited Greece together in 1998, starting out at the historic Acropolis in Athens, which are ruins of 5th century B.C. temples.
 Specifically of interest was The Parthenon, the most famous architectural structure in the Acropolis complex.